-Welcome to our office where we specialize in Root Canals and Endodontic Surgery in Beverly Hills, CA for more than thirty years.
+Welcome to our office where we specialize in Root Canals and Endodontic Surgery in Santa Monica, CA for more than thirty years.

 Most people are afraid of dentists by nature, and rightfully so.
 Fact is when you’re in pain the last things you want to think about are needles and the dentists' drill.
 Given a choice, most people who are experiencing pain actually prefer to have it taken care of right away, instead of delaying the inevitable.